apache/carbondata/docs/data-management-on-carbondata.md

 	 COLUMN_META_CACHE=’col1,col2,col3,…’
 	 ```

-	 Columns to be cached can be specifies either while creating tale or after creation of the table.
+	 Columns to be cached can be specified either while creating table or after creation of the table.
 	 During create table operation; specify the columns to be cached in table properties.

 	 Syntax: